k1lgor/IMDb-analysis/README.md

 ```
 The file takes the title, year and IMDb rating from the particular chart
-and writes the information in `.csv` file in the current dir.
+and writes the information in '.csv' file in the current dir.

 The script skips the Movies/TV shows which has NO rating in the charts.
 ```